AnalogMan151/sumoCheatMenu/README.md

 - Battle Modifiers
   1. No Wild Encounters (Hold START to temporarily allow encounters)
   2. 100% Capture Rate
-  3. Wild Pokémon are Shiny (Does not work on Shiny-locked Pokémon)
+  3. Shiny Chance Modifier (Does not work on Shiny-locked Pokémon)
   4. View Opponent's Info (Tap opponent Pokémon's icon on bottom screen to see HP, Ability & held item)
   5. Stat Stages +6 (Raises all in-battle stat stages to max)
   6. Use Z-Moves without Z-Crystal